microsoft/OMS-Agent-for-Linux/docs/Docker-Instructions.md

 ## Setting up
 Your container hosts must be running:
-* At least Docker 1.8
+* Docker 1.8 or later

 And one of:
 * Ubuntu 14.04, 15.04